 Released in 2011, the American Institute of CPA (AICPA) Service Organization Control (SOC) reports framework was meant to provide interested organizations with a means to assess the state of security controls within service provider organizations.
+Before long, those investigating cloud service providers realized the SOC framework (and the SOC 2 in particular) seemed to be a reasonable baseline for assurance.

 Many security advisers and auditors felt that the SOC 2 went beyond what most service providers had previously provided with the Statement on Auditing Standards No. 70 (SAS 70) reports commonly associated with audit and controls verification.
 The challenge is that many cloud service providers (CSPs) have not made the effort to provide the more rigorous SOC 2 report to potential customers, opting instead to use the simpler Standards for Attestation Engagements (SSAE) SOC 1.
 However, this situation appears to be changing.